openshift/enhancements/enhancements/insights/container-scanner.md

 The Insights Operator must be able to deploy the container scanner from an image that is available by default in the cluster image registry.

-How can we configure a _related image_ in the Insights Operator from its `ClusterVersion` What is the equivalent of a ClusterServiceVersion (CSV)’s `.spec.relatedImages` for OpenShift cluster operators?

 ## Test Plan